ovrclk/console-support/README.md

 # What to test

-Anything is fair game but to make sure you are touching the key parts, here is a reference for what to test:
+Anything is fair game but to provide some guidance, here are areas worth touching on:

 1. Certificate management: <br>
    a.
 Should be able to create a certificate from the settings page and from the "checking essentials" page (the "preflight-check" page).<br>